oceanprotocol/docs/content/concepts/testnets.md

 ## A Ganache-Based Testnet (for Local Development)

 A local testnet similar to Spree but launched by using the `--local-ganache-node` option with Barge.

+Note: You shouldn't use a Ganache-Based Testnet unless you know why you're doing so.
+For example, a Ganache-based testnet can be used to test some smart contracts, but it can't be used with a Secret Store.